Laranjeira (footballer)

-João Victor Gomes Laranjeira Lima (born 15 March 2000), known as Laranjeira, is a Brazilian footballer who plays as a midfielder for Vasco da Gama.
+João Victor Gomes Laranjeira Lima (born 15 March 2000), known as Laranjeira, is a Brazilian footballer who plays as an attacking midfielder.

 Club career

 Laranjeira signed a contract renewal with Vasco da Gama in February 2019, a three-year deal.
 He would have to wait two more years to make his professional debut, which came in a 1–0 loss to Portuguesa-RJ in the Campeonato Carioca.

 His contract was again renewed in April 2022, this time for a year and a half.
 This extension was met with some backlash from Vasco de Gama fans, who felt Laranjeira had not done enough to deserve a new contract, and that the funds could go to renewing other players' contracts instead.